HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-02/index.md

 a.
 Identify, report, and correct system flaws;
 b.
 Test software and firmware updates related to flaw remediation for effectiveness and potential side effects before installation;
 c.
-Install security-relevant software and firmware updates within [Assignment: organization-defined time period] of the release of the updates; and
+Install security-relevant software and firmware updates within [Vulnerabilities ranked high or critical must be mitigated and reported to CSIRC within two (2) business days after testing is completed.
+Vulnerabilities ranked moderate/medium must be mitigated and reported to CSIRC within seven (7) business days after testing is completed.
+Vulnerabilities ranked low must be mitigated within 30 days] of the release of the updates; and
 d.
 Incorporate flaw remediation into the organizational configuration management process.

 ## OPS Implementation